ZakariaeBAHARI/supermarket-sales-dashboard/README.md

 This dashboard provides insights into the sales data of a supermarket company with three branches (A, B, and C).
 It allows users to analyze sales by product category, customer type, gender, and day.

-DatasetThe dataset used for this dashboard is a historical record of sales from the three supermarket branches for the months of January, February, and March 2019.
+The dataset used for this dashboard is a historical record of sales from the three supermarket branches for the months of January, February, and March 2019.

 ### How to use the dashboard